Dorsey Schroeder: Racing career

 and 1991 representing IMSA Camel GT.
 He finished 7th in IROC XIV and 12th in IROC XV.

-He was also known as a NASCAR "road course ringer," making nine Winston Cup series starts between 1991 and 2001.
+Schroeder was also known as a NASCAR "road course ringer," making nine Winston Cup series starts between 1991 and 2001.

-He served as a color analyst for Fox Sports 1's coverage of the United SportsCar Championship and was previously a color analyst for Speed Channel's television broadcast of the Rolex Sports Car Series and American Le Mans Series.
-One of Dorsey's great accomplishments was being featured on the Dinner With Racers podcast.
+Schroeder served as a color analyst for Fox Sports 1's coverage of the United SportsCar Championship and was previously a color analyst for Speed Channel's television broadcast of the Rolex Sports Car Series and American Le Mans Series.

 Personal life

-Dorsey currently lives in Florida with his wife Kim and daughter Carissa Schroeder from his second marriage.
+Schroeder currently lives in Florida with his wife Kim and daughter Carissa Schroeder from his second marriage.
 He used to own a seasonal restaurant in Osage Beach, Missouri, called "Dorsey's Pit Stop" until it caught fire.